johnsonsirv/smashing-magazine-design-teardown/README.md

 ## Deployment

-The demo page can be found [HERE](https://raw.githack.com/johnsonsirv/smashing-magazine-design-teardown/dev/)
+The live page can be found [HERE](https://johnsonsirv.github.io/smashing-magazine-design-teardown/)

 ## Contributors